DHEERAJCodes08/React-FullStack-Feedback-Qr/README.md

 ## 🤝 Get Involved

 We’re excited to build BrandBridge with the input and collaboration of like-minded developers and contributors!
-If you have ideas, find issues, or want to help shape the future of customer feedback, join us in creating a platform that makes a difference.
+If you have ideas, find issues, or want to help shape the future of customer feedback, join us in creating a platform that makes a difference. mail:dheerajprasad72@gmail.com or call on +919689321261
 ---

 ## 🌐 License